emscripten-core/emscripten/site/source/docs/introducing_emscripten/about_emscripten.rst

 toolchain to WebAssembly.
 Using Emscripten you can:

-- Compile C and C++ code, or any other language that uses LLVM, into WebAssembly, and run it on the Web, Node.js, or wasm runtimes.
+- Compile C and C++ code, or any other language that uses LLVM, into WebAssembly, and run it on the Web, Node.js, or other wasm runtimes.
 - Compile the C/C++ **runtimes** of other languages into WebAssembly, and then run code in those other languages in an *indirect* way (for example, this has been done for